 4. Perform any of the other provisions of this Contract.

-B. If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the State considers appropriate, supplies or services similar to those terminated, and the Contractor will be liable to the State for any excess costs for those supplies or services.
+B. If the State terminates this Contract in whole or in part, it may acquire, under the terms and in the manner the State considers appropriate, supplies or services similar to those terminated,.
 However, the Contractor shall continue the work not terminated.

 C. The State shall pay the contract price for completed supplies delivered and services accepted.
 The Contractor and the State shall agree on the amount of payment for manufacturing materials delivered and accepted and for the protection and preservation of the property.
 Failure to agree will be a dispute under the Disputes clause.
-The State may withhold from these amounts any sum the State determines to be necessary to protect the State against loss because of outstanding liens or claims of former lien holders.

 D. The rights and remedies of the State in this clause are in addition to any other rights and remedies provided by law or equity or under this Contract.